Skip to main content

 Taking a Loan Without Interest in 2026: Where 0% Financing Actually Works

-No German bank offers a standard personal loan at 0% interest.
-The lowest rates currently start around 2.75% to 3% APR.
-But you can still finance purchases interest-free through retailer financing programs.
+No German bank offers a standard personal loan at 0% interest, because banks make their money from interest.
+You can still finance purchases interest-free, but only through retailer financing programs.
 Here is how they work, what traps to avoid, and when a regular instalment loan might actually cost you less.

 Key German Terms / Wichtige Begriffe